brigittesullivan/w30-final-lhl-project/README.md

-# TailTides: Predictive Insights of Canadian Lobster Exports
+# TailTides: Predictive Insights of Canadian Lobster Exports to US

 By: Brigitte Sullivan</br>
 Completed on:  19 January 2024 </br>
 Lighthouse Labs Data Science Program</br>

 ----
-# Note:
+I would like to acknowledge, honour, and pay respect to the traditional owners and custodians (from all four directions), of the land on which I live and work.
+It is upon the unceded ancestral lands of the Mi’kmaw people that I live.
+While this area is known as Cap-Pelé, NB the territory is part of the greater territory of Mi'kma'ki.

-Lobster fishing i
+I chose this topic as a project as lobster has significant importance to myself and my local community of Cap Pele, NB.

 # Overview